guirgouveia/stack.io-assignment/docs/task-2-kubernetes.md

 In addition to the requirements, the following features were implemented:

 - Created a *skaffold.yaml* file to automate the build and deployment process to Kubernetes.
+- Added a MySQL database manifest with the `mysql.yaml` file.
-- Added Security Context to Pods and Containers to improve security and manage permissions.
+- Added Security Context to Containers to improve security and manage permissions.
 - Added termination grace period to allow the app to gracefully shutdown, considering the time needed to finish the preStop Hook.
 - Added a init container to change file permissions of the postStart and preStop hook scripts.
-- Mounted the scripts as ConfigMap volumes to allow the app to execute them.
+- Mounted the readiness, liveness probe and lifecycle hook scripts as ConfigMap volumes to allow the app to execute them.
 - Added resources requests and limits to the Pod to improve performance and resource management.
 - Added Ingrees to expose the app to the outside world.
-- Uses the image from my personal Docker Hub registry.
 - Added network policies to restrict access to the app.
 - Added persistent volume claims to allow data persistence.
 - Added RBAC to restrict access, giving only the necessary permissions to the app.
-- Added a MySQL database manifest with the `mysql.yaml` file.

 # Getting Started